19.12.2025

 Understanding the difference between your statement balance and outstanding balance can significantly impact your financial planning and debt management.

-- Avoiding Interest Charges: By paying off your statement balance in full, you avoid paying interest.
-If you only pay the minimum payment or part of the outstanding balance, you will incur interest charges on the remaining balance.
+1. Avoiding Interest Charges: When you pay off the statement balance in full, you avoid paying interest, which accrues month by month if you pay only the minimum payment or a part of the outstanding balance.

-The statement balance plays a direct role in how much interest you pay.
-If you carry a balance from one month to the next, the credit card company will charge you interest on the outstanding amount.
+The statement balance determines how much interest you pay.
+If you have a balance that “carries over” from month to month, the credit card company will charge you interest on that amount.

-- If you pay off the statement balance in full by the due date, you won’t be charged any interest for the purchases made in that cycle.
+• If you pay off the statement balance in full by the due date, you could pay no interest on these purchases.

-- However, if you pay only part of the statement balance, you will be charged interest on the remaining amount as well as any new charges that appear in the next statement cycle.
+• If you only pay part of the statement balance, you’re charged interest on that remaining amount as well as new charges that appear in the next statement cycle.

 Grace Period

-Credit cards often have a grace period during which you can pay off the statement balance without incurring interest.
-This grace period typically lasts between 21 and 25 days after the statement date.
-It’s essential to take advantage of this window to pay off your statement balance in full.
+Many credit cards offer a grace period during which you can pay the statement balance in full without accruing interest.
+This is usually between 21 and 25 days after the statement date, so be sure to make the most of this period and pay off your statement balance in full.

 The Risks of Paying Only the Minimum Payment